Hero Background Image

 CONTRIBUTORS

-• Shares of property & casualty (P&C) insurance software vendor Guidewire Software, Inc. contributed to performance in the quarter.
-After a multi-year period, we believe Guidewire's cloud transition is substantially over, and cloud will be the sole path forward, with annual recurring revenue (ARR) benefiting from new customer wins and migrations of the existing customer base to InsuranceSuite Cloud.
-We also expect the company to shift R&D resources to product development from infrastructure investment, which will help drive cross-sales into its sticky installed base and potentially accelerate ARR over time.
-We are also encouraged by Guidewire’s subscription-based gross margin expansion, which improved by more than 1,000 basis points in its most recently reported quarter.
+• Shares of property and casualty (P&C) insurance software vendor Guidewire Software, Inc. contributed to performance on strong fiscal Q3 2025 financial results and an upward revision to full-year guidance.
+After a multi-year transition, we think Guidewire’s cloud migration is largely complete.
+We believe cloud will be the sole path forward, with annual recurring revenue (ARR) benefiting from new customer wins and migrations of the existing customer base to InsuranceSuite Cloud.
+We also expect the company to shift R&D resources from infrastructure investment to product development, which should help drive cross-sales into its sticky installed base and potentially accelerate ARR growth over time.
+We are further encouraged by Guidewire’s subscription-based gross margin expansion, which improved by more than 600 basis points in the most recently reported quarter.
 We believe Guidewire will be the critical software vendor for the global P&C insurance industry, capturing 30% to 50% of its $15 billion to $30 billion total addressable market and generating margins above 40%.

 DETRACTORS